dltxio/idem-mobile/README.md

 ## Introduction

-IDEM facilitates users to register on a customers website, such as a crytpo exchange without having the user to manually enter onboarding information such as email, password and personal meta data which we call claims.
+IDEM facilitates users to register on a customer's website, such as a crypto exchange without having the user to manually enter onboarding information such as email, password and personal metadata which we call claims.

 **Note: Data is securely stored on your device.
 IDEM does not have a server!**